-- Organ Dairy (Former Daybreak and Del Norte Dairy)
+- 1. Organ Dairy (Former Daybreak and Del Norte Dairy)

 - 2. Mountain View Dairy

 - 3. Buena Vista I Dairy

 - 4. Bright Star Dairy

 - 5. Dominguez 2 (Former D&J Dairy)

 - 6. Dominguez Dairy

 - 7. Gonzales Dairy

-- 8. Buena Vista Dairy I and II
+- 8. Buena Vista Dairy II

 - 9. River Valley Dairy

 - 10. Big Sky Dairy

 - 11. Sunset Dairy

 - 12. Desert Land Dairy

 - 13. Del Oro Dairy

-On October 30, 2006, the 13 dairies notified NMED that they had reached an agreement to work as a group and submit a joint response to NMED's request (Doña Ana Dairies, 2006).
-Currently the Doña Ana Dairies (DAD) consortium consists of 9 dairies with the departure from the group by Buena Vista I Dairy in 2011, River Valley Dairy in April 2019, and Gonzalez Dairy in October 2020.
-Buena Vista II, Dominguez, and Dominguez 2 left the consortium in May 2024.
+On October 30, 2006, the 13 original dairies notified NMED that they had reached an agreement to work as a group and submit a joint response to NMED's request (Doña Ana Dairies 2006).
+Currently, the Doña Ana Dairies (DAD) consortium consists of 8 dairies with the departure from the group by Buena Vista I Dairy in 2011, River Valley Dairy in April 2019, and Gonzalez Dairy in October 2020.
+Buena Vista Dairy II and Dominguez Dairy 2 left the consortium in May 2024.
+Organ Dairy left the consortium in February 2025.

 The current DAD consortium is organized geographically into the northern area, central area and southern area.
-The northern area currently consists of Organ Dairy, Mountain View Dairy, Bright Star Dairy, Dominguez 2 Dairy, and Dominguez Dairy.
+The northern area currently consists of Mountain View Dairy, Bright Star Dairy, and Dominguez Dairy.
 The northern land application is also included in the northern area of DAD.
-Buena Vista Dairy and Gonzalez Dairy, though no longer members of the DAD consortium, are located within the northern area.
+Buena Vista Dairy, Gonzalez Dairy, Organ Dairy, and Dominguez 2 Dairy, though no longer members of the DAD consortium, are located within the northern area.
 The central area consists of Buena Vista Dairy II, Big Sky Dairy, and Sunset Dairy/Desert Land Dairy.
 Though no longer a member of the DAD consortium, River Valley Dairy is also located in the central area.
 The southern area includes only the Del Oro Dairy.